S

 Instructions

-• First, thaw the Phyllo dough according to the package instructions.
-Keep in mind, this may need to be done in the refrigerator a day or so in advance.
+• First, thaw 1 package Phyllo dough sheets according to the package instructions.
+Keep in mind, this may need to be done in the refrigerator the night before.

-• Next, with a spoon or spatula, mix the spinach into the contents of the bowl.
+• Thaw, drain, and squeeze the liquid out of the 1 package frozen spinach and stir it into the contents of the bowl.
 Set aside.

-• Then, layout a single sheet of phyllo dough on a foil-lined baking sheet.
-Using the pastry brush, coat the dough with an ultra-thin layer of melted butter, paying careful consideration not to tear the fragile edges.
-For a quicker, easier, and arguably healthier alternative to butter, use a spray bottle of olive oil.
+• Lay two sheets of phyllo dough on a foil-lined baking sheet.
+Using the pastry brush, coat the dough with a thin layer of some of the 1 cup melted butter, paying careful consideration not to tear the fragile edges.
+For a quicker, easier alternative to butter, use a spray bottle of olive oil.

-• Then, place another sheet of phyllo dough atop the first, and coat it with butter or olive oil, as you did the first time.
+• Place two more sheets of phyllo dough atop the first, and coat it with butter or olive oil, as you did the first time.

-• Repeat the layering and buttering with eight more sheets of dough.
+• Repeat the layering and buttering process (adding two at a time) until you've added 10-12 sheets of phyllo dough.

-• Next, spoon a third of the spinach-and-cheese mixture onto the phyllo dough stack, and spread it out evenly.
+• Next, spoon a quarter of the spinach and cheese mixture onto the phyllo dough stack and spread it out evenly.
+Leave about an inch of free space along one of the long edges.

-• Then, starting at one of the longer edges, roll the dough stack into a log, brushing some more butter (or spray) onto the edge to seal everything together.
+• Then, starting at the other edge, roll the dough stack into a log.
+Brush more butter (or spray) onto the bare edge and finish rolling to seal everything together.
 Set aside.

-• Repeat this process twice more with the remaining spinach and cheese, using about 10 sheets in each log.
-You will end up with three long rolls.
+• Repeat this process three times more with the remaining spinach and cheese, using about 10-12 sheets in each log.
+You will end up with four long rolls.

 • Finally, cut each roll into twelve inch-long pieces, approximately.
 It helps to use a large chef's knife to cut in one swift motion.